martbetz/martbetz.github.io/_posts/2022-10-02-03-08-exploring-apng.md

 tags: apng apngasm
 ---

-When it comes to basic animation, GIF has always been a solid choice; for the most part, it's easily capable of getting the job done.
+When it comes to basic web animation, GIF has always been a solid choice; for the most part, it's easily capable of getting the job done.
 For anything more demanding, though, APNG (at least for now) is likely the best option.

 ### Why not use GIFs?